 Lighting is by far one of the most significant components of any video.
-Regardless of whether you have used stylistic color gels to inspire various feelings, or pinpoint light to feature explicit highlights of your set, you should always consider it your priority
+Regardless of whether you have used stylistic colour gels to inspire various feelings, or pinpoint light to feature explicit highlights of your set, you should always consider it your priority

 Starting out as a filmmaker can be tough, especially figuring out which equipment to have by your side at all times.
 However, the burden adds on if you have a tighter budget but don’t want to compromise the quality.
-In this article, we will show you the best video lights under $100 that will provide you a good bang for the buck.
+In this article, we will show you the best video light under $100 that will provide you with a good bang for the buck.
 The list includes:

 - Viltrox L116T

 - Neewer Photography 160 LED Studio Lighting Kit

 - Yongnuo yn 600 air